kubernetes-sigs/kueue/cmd/experimental/podtaintstolerations/README.md

 # Push the image if you are deploying to a remote cluster.
 # docker push ${IMAGE}:${TAG}

+# Load the image into the local kind cluster.
+kind load docker-image $IMAGE:$TAG
 ```

 Create a directory for Kustomize.